Salah El-Ouadie: Studies

 He was born in August, 1952 in either Asfi or Rabat.
 He earned a degree in philosophy in 1982, then a degree in political science from Montpellier in 1987.
-He was imprisoned at the secret Derb Moulay Sherif Prison in Hay Mohammadi, Casablanca during the Years of Lead under the reign of Hassan II.
+He was imprisoned at the secret Derb Moulay Cherif Prison in Hay Mohammadi, Casablanca during the Years of Lead under the reign of Hassan II.

 Human rights

-Member of the Equity and Reconciliation Commission and former detainee of Derb Mulay Sherif Prison, Salah el-Ouadie identified Qadour el-Youssfi—a member of the Moroccan delegation that affirmed before the UN in Geneva that there was no torture in Morocco—as the main torturer and man in charge of Derb Mulay Sherif Prison when el-Ouadie was there.
+Member of the Equity and Reconciliation Commission and former detainee of Derb Mulay Cherif Prison, Salah el-Ouadie identified Qadour el-Youssfi—a member of the Moroccan delegation that affirmed before the UN in Geneva that there was no torture in Morocco—as the main torturer and man in charge of Derb Mulay Sherif Prison when el-Ouadie was there.
 In accordance with the official policy of the Equity and Reconciliation Commission of addressing the hardships of the victims without harming the aggressors, el-Ouadie did not publicly reveal the name of the official, though he did address him in a famous open letter, Lettre ouverte à mon tortionnaire.

+His name became associated with the left, leading him to enter parliamentary and local elections, but each time his electoral ventures ended in abject failure. n 2008, he joined the ranks of the Authenticity and Modernity Party, but he resigned several years later.